Skip to content

 signal: abortControllerRef.current.signal,

-throw new Error("Failed to get response");
+if (!response.ok) throw new Error('Failed to get response')

-await readStream(response, aiMessageId);
+await readStream(response, aiMessageId)

-setMessages((prev) =>
+setMessages(prev =>

-prev.map((msg) =>
+prev.map(msg =>

 msg.id === aiMessageId ? { ...msg, isStreaming: false } : msg